MonikaBarget/Insulae/01_Islands_Worldcat_general-stats.md

 In order to capture as many relevant search results as possible, the following steps were taken:

-*a) Consecutive title search (ti:) for the word "island" and (European) island names in several languages with language filters:*
+*a) Joint title search (ti:) for the word "island" in several languages with "OR":*

+This is necessary because even a book using the Latin word "insula" could, in fact, be written in German, and because the trial searches have shown that even a Danish depiction of Riddarholm islet in the old town of Stockholm was captured by "title" searches in English and German.
+Filtering by individual languages would have excluded too many results in related languages or bilingual publications.

-The **Scandinavian languages** had to be selected separately because their island names could be read as invidual characters in words rather than words of their own.
+The **Scandinavian languages** had to be selected separately, though, because their island names could be read as invidual characters in words rather than words of their own.
 In addition, the **Swedish National Library Catalogue"** was manually searched for additional works.

 **Slawonic languages** were widely absent in the first place and a check in the Polish national library catalogue revealed that most island works from the early modern period kept in Polish institutions are foreign language works.

 **Ottoman Turkish** works from the **Turkish National Library Catalogue** turned out to be irrelevant for the research project.

+*b) Merged title search (ti:) for (European) island names in several languages with "OR"

-*b) Subject search (su:) or keyword search (kw:) for names of non-European islands (in the language of their early modern colonizers)*
+*c) Subject search (su:) or keyword search (kw:) for names of non-European islands (in the language of their early modern colonizers)*